Transactions and Claims

 The final state must be the same regardless of the order in which they are applied

-A classic example is: Account A sends tokens to B, and B sends tokens to C. These two operations affect B’s balance, but they’re still weakly independent which means they can be processed in any order and result in the same final balances.
+A classic example is: account A sends tokens to B, and B sends tokens to C. These two operations affect B’s balance, but they’re still weakly independent which means they can be processed in any order and result in the same final balances.

 Given this property, FastSet guarantees strong eventual consistency: validators who settle the same set of claims, regardless of order, reach the same final state.